 The Cove Food Bank: Still open on Thursdays!
 Find out more here about food assistance.
 Reach The Cove by phone 509.997.0227

 In partnership with the Methow Valley Long Term Recovery Organization (MVLTRO), TwispWorks is pleased to announce the Methow Valley Small Business Emergency Grant opportunity for small businesses in the Methow Valley.
 The Small Business Emergency Grant is a $1500 grant to be used for immediate relief (rent payments, utilities and other fixed business expenses) or recovery purposes (projects to help your business pivot to new markets, such as developing a web presence, eCommerce site, or any other idea to make your business more successful).
-The first funding cycle will take place between May 11 – May 20th, with grant awards determined on May 21st.
-Initially we plan to give out 10 business grants, with the hope of opening a second funding cycle as additional funds allow.
+There are more applicants than funding, but check back regularly.

 Artly World’s Artist Relief Project Artists in any discipline who has been impacted by COVID19-related cancellations and closures may apply for assistance from this relief fund.